The Ultimate Guide to Last Minute Moving: 6 Things You Shouldn’t Forget

 Everybody knows how hard moving can get.
 This is especially true if it has to be done on short notice.
-Whether it’s a financial issue that made you sell your home and move out quickly, a limited-time job offer abroad or just procrastinating that left you with not enough time to carefully plan and pack, or hire a cleaning service like Maids of Jacksonville, last-minute moving can be a horror if not done right.
+Whether it’s a financial issue that made you sell your home and move out quickly, a limited-time job offer abroad or just procrastinating that left you with not enough time to carefully plan and pack, last-minute moving can be a horror if not done right.

 Fortunately, we’ve compiled a list of items that people usually forget about when having to move promptly.
 This checklist will help you make sure you don’t forget anything that might make your move even more difficult than it has to be.

 When it comes to moving, reliable help can make all the difference.
-Whether it’s from good friends or professional moving companies, getting help packing, transporting and organizing everything will make this experience much less tiring.
+Whether it’s from good friends or professional moving companies, getting help packing your stuff, transporting, and organizing everything will make this experience much less tiring.

 That is why you shouldn’t wait for the last minute to seek assistance.
-Make sure you start looking for a moving company or hitting up friends to help you pack at least a month before the move.
+Make sure you start looking for a moving company, hiring furniture movers, or hitting up friends to help you pack at least a month before the move.
 This will give you much more time to go apartment hunting and settle all other affairs.

 Schedule a Moving Service

-As soon as you know that you are moving, make sure to call a moving company and schedule the date.
+As soon as you know that you are moving, make sure to call a Removals or Man and Van company and schedule the date.
 If you’re dealing with a last-minute move, you might have to call several companies before you find an adequate one that meets your needs.

 Make sure to have the movers over so they can give you a quote.
 You need to make sure you’ve found a good removalist company at least a week before the move.

 Give the Notice

 Moving takes a huge toll on us, so even the most organized tend to get confused in all the chaos.
 But don’t let all the mess make you forget about one important thing you need to do: make sure you let your roommates or landlord know you will be moving.